 I wish I had some tears, but I’m beyond that.
 It hurts too much for emotion.

-This suffering has perched within awareness ever since my breakdown, two years previously.
+This suffering has perched within awareness ever since my breakdown, years previously.
 Prior to that, I had dissociated from it.
 Then it erupted, sticky and hot and a poisonous, sulphurous stench, from behind my amnestic walls.
 It had always been there, but I had been switched off from it.
-But this torturing slew of post-traumatic affects – flashbacks, switching, high-pitched distress, the low, mad-making whine of constant despair – has blanketed every waking (and most non-waking) moment for so long now that I cannot remember any more what it is like not to wake up nauseous with dread, terrorised by my own feelings.
+But this torturing slew of post-traumatic affects – flashbacks, switching, high-pitched distress, the low, mad-making whine of constant despair – has blanketed every waking (and most non-waking) moments for so long now that I cannot remember any more what it is like not to wake up nauseous with dread, terrorised by my own feelings.
 It is all I can do, every single day, to merely get through each day, and to do so without killing myself.